Hidden Costs of an Investment Property: New Zealand & Australia

 - Building inspection report

-- LIM report (NZ) or strata report (AU)
+- LIM report (New Zealand) or strata report (Australia)

 - Loan agreement and disclosure docs